 11.3.0 Introduction

 This clause introduces the high level procedures, following M2M Enrolment, that shall be performed before any other procedure on Mcc and Mca can take place.
-These procedures shall be implemented as specified in the oneM2M security specification [i.3].
+These procedures shall be implemented as specified in the oneM2M security specification [3].